mbona92/pg_check_update/README.md

 # pg_check_update

-pg_check_update is a script written in bash used to check if a postgres instance need update.
+pg_check_update is a script written in bash used to check if a postgres instance need version update.

 pg_check_update retrive version list from https://www.postgresql.org/support/versioning/ and check if your database is up to date.